lee-b/moast/README.md

 This is a SIMPLE command-line frontend to lots of astrophotography tools.
 It's for grabbing images of objects in space, CORRECTLY.
 What you do after that (science, or artistic interpretation with false color, or whatever) is up to you, but there is no reason for a lot of manual monitoring or intervention in the data acquitision process: we just want to get the data accurately, to begin with.

+## Requirements

+- A camera, connected to a computer, compatible with INDI, and pointed at something in the sky

+## Recommended

+- A decent telescope
+- A goto mount
+- An IR-capable astrophotography camera on said telescope
+- (Especially for an Alt-Az mount) an autoguider and autoguider camera, either attached to the telescope mount directly ("internal") or via your computer
+- A USB-controlled filter wheel
+- INDI compatibility for all of the above

+## Ideal

+- All of the above, plus an INDI-compatible observatory

 ## Installation

 ```